atrocore/atrocore/docs/02.data-exchange/01.import-feeds/docs.md

 After installation, two entities are created: `Import Feeds` and `Import Executions`.
 These can be enabled/disabled in [navigation menu](../../01.atrocore/03.administration/13.user-interface/01.navigation/) and [favorites](../../01.atrocore/05.toolbar/02.favorites/), with [access rights](../../01.atrocore/03.administration/14.access-management/) configured as for other entities.
 Layout configuration is not available for these entities.

 !!
-Users must have the following permissions configured via [Roles](../../01.atrocore/03.administration/14.access-management/03.roles/docs.md) (Scopes panel): `Import Feeds`, `Import Execution` and `Files`.
+Users must have the following permissions configured via [Roles](../../01.atrocore/03.administration/14.access-management/03.roles/docs.md) (Scopes panel): `Import Feeds`, `Import Execution` and `Files`, as well as at least Read permission for `Folder`, and `Storage`.
 Without these, feed import execution will be denied.
 In [Access Control List](../../01.atrocore/03.administration/14.access-management/docs.md#acl-strict-mode) strict mode, these permissions must be granted explicitly — they are not given by default.

 ## User Functions